splunk/public-o11y-docs/gdi/get-data-in/application/ruby/instrumentation/ruby-manual-instrumentation.rst

 Manual instrumentation for spans and events
 ===========================================

-For examples of manual instrumentation for Ruby, see the official OpenTelemetry documentation at :new-page:`https://opentelemetry.io/docs/instrumentation/ruby/manual/ <https://opentelemetry.io/docs/instrumentation/ruby/manual/>`.
+For examples of manual instrumentation for Ruby, see the official OpenTelemetry documentation.

 .. note:: Manual OTel instrumentation is fully compatible with Splunk automatic Ruby instrumentation and is fully supported by Splunk.